AgentMC/Sao20/Translate/En/Part9.md

 The upper half of the split body slid to the lower left and dropped onto the carpet with a thud.
 Slightly behind, the lower body also collapsed to the knees.

-Ronye avoided the black blood which gushed from the cut surface of the two body pieces by leaping beside.
+Ronye avoided the black blood which gushed from the cut surface of the two body pieces by leaping aside.

 The moment she was convinced that this time he’s dead, power left her entire body, but the battle had not ended yet.
 Before the incantation is completed, they had to also defeat emperor Krueger.